 Dr. Pasha performed the Endoscopic Sinus Surgery on Pressure Peter, and he was able to go home that day.
 The only discomfort he experienced was post-operative drainage for a few days.
 The following week, Peter returned to Dr. Pasha so he could take a second look at his sinuses and clean out any remaining debris.
 Peter was now was pressure-free!

 Depending on your circumstances, Dr. Pasha may also recommend a septoplasty or partial turbinate reduction in order to allow you to breathe freely as well as making it easier to access the sinuses.
 Whether your case is easily resolved like Peter’s, or perhaps more complicated, Dr. Pasha will work to ensure all of his patients are satisfied.
-If you’re ready to breathe freely again, make an appointment with Dr. Pasha today!
+Ready to breathe freely again? visit ENT specialist, Dr. Pasha, today!

 Is Pressure Peter not convincing enough for you?
 Hear it from a real patient of Dr. Pasha!